islammarcelo/TaskManagement/README.md

 ````
 ## Hint
-Added two user at database by default
+Added two user and  three tasks at database by default
+ at database by default
 - username: eslamadel , password: 1234 -> role is ADMIN
 - username: eslamadel676 , password: 1234 -> role is REQULAR_USER
 - anyone can login by any user
-Added three tasks at database by default